Frequently Quacked Questions

 How long does it take?

 Not to sound like a broken record but as you might it expect, it depends.
 A good video takes time to produce, and we’re not one for cutting corners or sacrificing quality.
 On average you can expect 6-10 weeks for production time, which does not necessarily include the time required for your feedback and revisions, which can add an additional 2-4 weeks (on average), depending on the quantity and complexity of your requests, as well as your feedback turnaround time.
 Every project is unique, so the complexity will impact the time required for production.
 The rest depends on how quickly you, the client, provide feedback, how many revisions are requested, and how complex the changes are.

 Creating a video is a team effort and your collaboration is key to producing a successful one.
 We look at our clients as the content experts, and in turn ask them to trust us as the creative experts.
 At each step in the process you’ll have time for consolidated feedback through our formal revision policy.

 How long should my video be?

 Given the abysmally short attention spans we have these days, we try to keep our videos as short and succinct as possible (30-120 seconds) while still conveying all of the necessary information.
 Often this means we can’t cover everything your heart desires.
 But that’s okay.
 A video is meant to give viewers just enough information to get them interested in taking the next step (e.g. requesting more info, signing up for a trial, etc).

 What’s involved in getting started?

 For starters, get in touch and let us know what you’re looking for.
-Once we have a good understanding of your goals and objectives, we’ll provide a formal estimate.
+Once we have a good understanding of your goals and objectives, we’ll provide a formal proposal if we think it’s a good fit.
 Assuming you approve, we’ll send across a Video Services Agreement along with an initial invoice for 50% of the project total.
-We’ll also provide a creative brief and schedule a kickoff call with your dedicated project manager and creative director to review the materials before officially getting started.
+We’ll also provide a creative brief and schedule a kickoff call with our team and yours to review the materials before officially getting started.